How to Avoid Inheritance Tax on Property

 The inheritance tax threshold for married couples effectively doubles when the first person to die leaves 100% of their estate to the surviving spouse.
 Basically, married couples or civil partners can pass any unused allowance onto their partner meaning that their nil-rate tax free band increases from £325,000 to £650,000.

-This also applies to the main residence allowance which means that in 2020 / 2019, if you pass your estate onto your spouse, their allowance would double from £500,000 to £1 million.
+This also applies to the main residence allowance, which means that if you pass your estate onto your spouse, their allowance would double from £500,000 (£325,000 IHT threshold + £175,000 main residence allowance) to £1 million.

 Who pays inheritance tax?